carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 In order to make an effective separation between our _application boundary_ and the _infrastructure boundary_ we need an additional step.
-We need explicitly decouple behaviour from implementation using some sort of interface.
+We need explicitly decouple behavior from implementation using some sort of interface.

 ## Decoupling Business and Persistence